 It’s gotten a lot more complicated to figure out if the EV you’re thinking of purchasing will net you that prized $7,500 tax credit.
 And the bad news is that it’s only going to get more complicated in 2023 and beyond.

 Based on a statement from the AAI there should be at least 20 vehicles that qualify in 2022.
-However, so far, no EV manufacturer has publicly stated that its vehicles will be eligible under the new rules.
+However, EV manufacturers themselves seem unclear if their vehicles are eligible under the new rules.

 The following EVs seem likely to qualify for at least part of the tax credit, based on where they’re manufactured and how they’re made:

 - Cadillac Lyriq – made in America with GM’s Ultium batteries

 - Chevrolet Bolt – made in America using Ultium batteries made in Michigan